Lumintop Tool AA 2.0 Copper EDC flashlight review: XPL-HD, 650 lumens

 Driver & User Interface:

 The user interface of the Lumintop Tool 2.0 Cu (Copper) is very easy.
-It uses a mechanical forward clicky switch.
+It uses a mechanical reverse clicky switch.
 It does feature memory mode and has 4 modes, Low Medium High Turbo.
 The strobe mode can be activated by using 6 taps.

 - Low Medium High Turbo